 Usability Testing Made Easy

 There are whole companies out there that specialize in usability testing.
 This is great if you have the budget for it, and you want to pursue it.
-However, there are easier methods for the solopreneur.
+But, there are easier methods for the solopreneur.